 - Underwear x 7

 - Toiletry Kit (I keep all of these items in a clear, plastic zipped pouch similar to the one I featured above to go through airport security if I ever want to bring it in my carry-on).

-- Castille soap (I use Dr. Bronner brand for body, face, as shaving cream and as laundry soap)
+- Castile soap (I use the Dr. Bronner magic soap brand for body, face, as shaving cream and as laundry soap)

 - Reusable safety razor

 - Menstrual cup (I wrote a review about Diva cup here)